After Dark by Haruki Murakami

 I also listened to the accompanying audiobook, rented from the Vancouver Public Library.
 The audio is narrated by Janet Song, whose voice was calm and soothing throughout.

-Having been to Tokyo before, I could imagine the sights and sounds, but Haruki’s writing is so accurate in that every detail seems to be so thoroughly thought through.
-He paints exquisite pictures of the scenes, right down to the clothes people are wearing, their body language, what they see and hear.
+Murakami paints exquisite pictures of each scene, right down to the clothes people are wearing, their body language, what they see and hear.
 He really breathes life into this story through his prose.

 I loved watching each character develop as the story progressed.
 It felt like a series of short stories, each person Mari encountered or laid eyes on had a layered story of their own.
 I felt ever more engaged when the other characters appeared as the clock ticked on: Kaoru and Komugi, Shirakawa shopping for his wife at the 7-11.
 I felt sadness for Shirakawa, who was working late into the night, “Here we go again: never meeting,” his wife says.